teohxuen/RoboCup-2018-Rescue-Line/README.md

 The 2 Color Sensor were used to detect the green junction, while the light sensors were used to detect the entrance of the Evacuation Zone.
 2 motors were used for manouvering and the last motor were used in the attachment to collect the balls.

 ## Communications between the Arduino Nanos and NXT
 Arduino Nano 2 communicates with Arduino Nano 1 via Serial, with Nano 2 being the slave and Nano 1 being the master.
-Arduino Nano 1 will then compile the readings from both Arduino Nanos which will then be sent via I2C to the NXT.
+Nano 1 will then compile the readings from both Arduino Nanos which will then be sent via I2C to the NXT.
 Additionally, the 2 Color sensors communicates with the NXT via I2C.
 Using the values from the sensors, NXT will alter the movement of the robot accordingly.

 ## Files
 * **Programmes**